Football: Argyle hosts Dallas Carter in bi-district round

-Argyle welcomes Dallas Carter in to Eagle Stadium at 7:30 p.m. on Thursday night in the Class 4A Division I Region I bi-district round.
+Argyle welcomes Dallas Carter in to Eagle Stadium at 7:30 p.m.
+Thursday in the Class 4A Division I Region I bi-district round.

 The Eagles ended the regular season averaging a whopping 54.6 points and 543.2 yards per game.
 Argyle is led by senior quarterback Bo Hogeboom, who has thrown for 2,655 yards and 42 touchdowns.